Shopify/theme-scripts/packages/theme-product-form/README.md

     {% comment %}
-      Line Item property inputs with `name="properties[NAME]"` will be picked up by ProductForm and registered and a properties input.
+      Line Item property inputs with `name="properties[NAME]"` will be picked up by ProductForm and registered as a properties input.
     {% endcomment %}
     <label for="Details">{{ 'products.product.details' | t }}</label>
     <textarea id="Details" name="properties[Details]"></textarea>